Bitcoin-ABC/bitcoin-abc/contrib/devtools/README.md

 symbol-check.py
 ===============

-A script to check that the executables produced by gitian only contain certain symbols and are only linked against allowed libraries.
+A script to check that the executables produced by GUIX only contain certain symbols and are only linked against allowed libraries.

 For Linux this means checking for allowed gcc, glibc and libstdc++ version symbols.